 - Understand how design thinking addresses gaps and limitations in current brainstorming and problem-solving practice

 - Learn how to shift the mindset of problem-solving from solution-focused to problem-focused, with attention to the user experience.

 - Learn how to gather data and interpret insights about users to focus a challenge at hand

 - Develop the mindset, skills and tools for more productive brainstorming, prototyping and testing that can be applied to real-life challenges.

-The course is online (approximately 3-5 hours a week), including a two-day virtual immersion and three 2-hour classes (listed below).
+The course is online (approximately 3-5 hours a week), including live interactive Zoom classes weekly on Monday's from 4:00 - 5:30 PM PST, starting January 25th, 2021 through April 26th, 2021.
 Unlike some universities’ online offerings, Gonzaga’s online Certificate courses are highly interactive.
 The structured curriculum is a balance between independent assignments that you can complete on your own schedule and practical challenges that you’ll complete with classmates.